 One useful feature the Mealthy offers is a delayed start.
-You can add ingredients to the pot and get it all set up to start cooking, but delay it by up to 24 hours and in 10-minute increments.
+You can add ingredients to the pot and set it up to start cooking, but delay it by up to 24 hours and in 10-minute increments.
 This is very handy if you want your oatmeal ready when you wake up in the morning, but if there were perishable ingredients in the pot, we wouldn’t want to delay the start by more than two hours due to food safety concerns.

 Some electric pressure cookers now come with smart features, like the ability to connect to Wi-Fi so you can monitor and control the pot from a different part of the house.
 We can see this being very useful, but the Mealthy doesn’t have this capability.

 Another thing we didn’t love was all the incessant beeping.
 It’s loud, and it’s overkill.
 You’ll get a reasonable three beeps to alert you when the cooking process has started, but when it’s done, be prepared for 10 loud beeps that seem to never end.
-Thankfully, though, we could shut the sound off by pressing the “-” button for four seconds, and turn it back on by pressing the “+” for four seconds.
-And we did appreciate how it plays a musical sound to let us know we got the lid on right.
+Thankfully, though, we could shut the sound off by pressing the “-” button for four seconds and turn it back on by pressing the “+” for four seconds.
+And we did appreciate how it plays a musical sound to let us know we put the lid on right.

 Resources: App, recipe book, and customer service